mafintosh/blake2b-wasm/README.md

 Update the hash with a new piece of data. `data` should be a buffer or uint8array.

+The size of the data is limited to `65536000 - 64 - 216*n` bytes, where `n` is the number of Blake2b instances.

 #### `var digest = hash.digest([enc])`

 Digest the hash.